See Related Galleries

 For most of us, we hike a trail to get to a destination.
 The walk through the woods is certainly enjoyable, but its always nice to be rewarded for any task well done.
 Overlooks can be magnificent and I have done my share of those hikes.
 As you approach a waterfall, you can begin to hear it.
 You know you’re getting close.
-The roar gets louder and louder, and then you arrive.
-It is beautiful and a wonderful reward for your journey.
+The roar gets louder and louder, and when you arrive.
+It is a beautiful and wonderful reward for your journey.

 The Five Senses

 Sight.
 There, is a lot going on with a good waterfall and your eyes are well entertained.
 The water may be moving slow or fast, going over a sharp edge or flowing over rocks and down a river.
 Your eyes can tend to tell you “Let’s sit here for a while and enjoy this!”

 Sound.
 The sound of the water crashing from a large waterfall, like Niagra, can be almost deafening.
 The smaller ones can have a very soothing sound of water flowing over the falls and down the river.